banalminutiae/Babys-First-Ray-Tracer/README.md

 Learning materials used include the [Ray Tracing in One Weekend Series](https://raytracing.github.io/) and [Handmade Hero](https://handmadehero.org/) on youtube.

+Reflection quality is accurate but only at very high rays per pixel.

 Currently, materials are limited to magnitude of specularity.

 TODO: